DaGeRe/moobench-fork/README.md

 - benchmark = moobench code
 - continuous-integration = obsolete
 - docker = Dockerfile to be used in automated runs on our intrestructure
-- frameworks = benchmark setups for the different frameworks
+- frameworks = benchmark setups for the different frameworks for the respective language
+  - Kieker-java
-  - Kieker
+  - Kieker-python
-  - OpenTelemetry
+  - OpenTelementry-java
-  - SPASSmeter
+  - SPASSmeter (currently not maintained)
-  - inspectIT
+  - inspectIT-java
 - gradle = build system, gradle libraries
 - tools = tooling used to support benchmarks and process results
   - compile-results = adds new results to a result log and computes partial